Skip to main content

 What Agency Burnout Actually Feels Like

 If this sounds familiar, you don't need to work harder.
 You need better systems.
-The funeral home / taco shop disaster happened because an exhausted person made an exhausted mistake.
+That funeral-home-and-taco-shop kind of disaster happens because an exhausted person makes an exhausted mistake.
 Systems prevent that.

 Common Mistakes That Kill Agencies

+Treating all clients the same.
 A restaurant's social strategy is fundamentally different from a SaaS company's.
-Don't apply the same formula to every client.
+Don't apply one formula to every client.
 Customize based on industry, audience, and goals.

-Promising "viral content" or "10x growth" to win a client creates a relationship built on inevitable disappointment.
-Be realistic about what social media can deliver and the timeline required.
+Over-promising during sales.
+Promising "viral content" or "10x growth" to win a deal builds a relationship on inevitable disappointment.
+Be realistic about what social media can deliver and how long it takes.

-Agencies that help clients with social media but have terrible agency social media are everywhere.
+Neglecting your own social media.
+Agencies that run great client accounts and a dead agency account are everywhere.
 Your own profiles are your best proof of capability.
 Practice what you preach.

 Practical Growth Tips